elix1er/Haiku/README.md

 ![Drag Racing](https://img.shields.io/badge/lang-typescript-f39f37)

-**psx.ts** is like a bunch of micro-module of which becomes a powerful 2D/3D game engine specialized to build PSX Demake videogames.
+**psx.ts** is like a bunch of micro-module of which becomes a powerful 2D/3D game engine specialized to build PSX demake videogames.

 ## General features
 - 🧊 2D - Sprites, tilemaps